 Being able to talk about it and prepare a little is normal when you are having a baby.
 So it takes it from being a surreal/foggy experience and makes it more tangible.
 I still know I am going to be nervous when our birthmom has the baby.
-For those 24 hours, I will live in fear that she isn’t going to give him to us… but I also know we are supposed to be here now, in this place, and I’m excited!
+For those 24 hours, I will live in fear that she isn’t going to sign him over to us… but I also know we are supposed to be here now, in this place, and I’m excited!
+And I’m learning.

 Our birth mom was going to take her GED test today, so I made up a quick gift basket for her with some of her favorite goodies in it.
 We had the case workers deliver it to her, and we hope it helps comfort her in preparation for the exam.

-I am simply grateful that our birthmom has the courage to place the baby at all.
+I am simply grateful that our birthmom has the courage to place the baby.
 To give him that chance.
-That she didn’t abort in the beginning of her pregnancy, as her friends had recommended.
+That she didn’t abort in the beginning of her pregnancy, as many of her friends and some family had recommended.
 She had every reason to do that.
-No money, no job, no husband.
+I am happy that she listened to her own mother, who strongly recommended adoption to a Christian family.
+Still a teenager in high school, two other children, no savings, no job, no husband.
 She is entirely sacrificing everything for the good of this baby!
-Out of Louisiana for the first time ever, away from all her family, leaving one child back home while bringing a 13-month old here, leaving that baby in a daycare while she delivers, etc. She even found out that her boyfriend was hitting on other birthmoms in their apartment complex, leaving her for his new girlfriend… all while she is focusing everything on giving this baby a good home.
-She did not do this for any financial reason…she gets nothing except the knowledge that her baby is with a good family.
+Out of Louisiana for the first time ever, away from all her family, leaving one child back home while bringing a 13-month old here, leaving that baby in a daycare while she delivers, etc. She even found out that her boyfriend was hitting on other birthmoms in their apartment complex, leaving her for his new girlfriend… all while she is focusing everything on finding this baby a good home.
+She did not do this for any financial reason…she gains nothing except the knowledge that her baby is with a good family.
 Its all pretty amazing, when you really think about it.
 There is a special place in heaven for women who make that kind of sacrifice…

 July 17, 2008